 \subsubsection{Incomplete Knowledge Base}

-We adapt \textit{two} code generation datasets from ARKS~\citep{Su2024ARKSAR}, namely \textbf{ARKS-Pony} and \textbf{ARKS-Ring}.
+We adapt \textit{two} code generation datasets from Evor~\citep{Su2024ARKSAR}, namely \textbf{Evor-Pony}.
 The dataset consists of LeetCode problems and their solutions in low-resource languages Pony and Ring respectively.
 Each datapoint is supplemented with a corresponding language documentation, with execution accuracy as the success metric and execution failures as feedback to the system.
-Given that these language don't appear prominently in LLM pre-training data, the performance of code generation RAG agents on these datasets depends significantly on the quality of the Knowledge Base.
-However, given that these languages have smaller communities, their documentation isn't as well maintained and often lack critical information. \ignore{\priyanshu{Refer to example figure to motivate}}.
-For the purpose of evaluation on these datasets, we split them into train, eval, test splits as specified in Table ~\ref{tab:data-splits}.
-To ensure that we have a good representation of failure cases during training, we first execute the RAG pipeline on the entire dataset and divide the failures at random in a 1:1:2 ratio for train, eval and test respectively.
-All the datapoints with successful execution match are put in the test split.
+Given that these languages don't appear prominently in LLM pre-training data, the performance of code generation RAG agents on these datasets depends significantly on the quality of the Knowledge Base.
+However, given that these languages have smaller communities, their documentation isn't as well maintained and often lacks critical information. \ignore{\priyanshu{Refer to example figure to motivate}}.
+For the purpose of evaluation on these datasets, we split them into train, eval, and test splits as specified in Table ~\ref{tab:data-splits}.
+To ensure that we have a good representation of failure cases during training, we first execute the RAG pipeline on the entire dataset and divide the failures at random in a 1:1:2 ratio for train, eval, and test respectively.
+All the datapoints with successful execution matches are put in the test split.
 We use the compiler feedback from the executions as the expert feedback to the \method~system.